marklogic/flux/docs/import/splitting.md

 In order to split text into chunks, you must first configure Flux to select the text in a document that you wish to split.
 Flux supports three approaches - using one or more JSON Pointer expressions, using an XPath expression, and using all the text in a document.
-Note that Flux does not support splitting text in binary documents.
+Flux does not yet support splitting text in binary documents.

 ### Using JSON Pointer expressions